File Synchronization Best Practices

 Help Center > Articles > Files

-Here are some basic rules of thumb on how best to use the synchronization feature...
+Here are some basic rules of thumb on how best to use the Team File synchronization feature in Samepage...

-- The sync happens as long as our app is on so you don't need to have it open on your computer, just do not logout/quit it
+- The sync happens as long as you are logged in to our desktop app so you don't need to have the app open on your computer, just do not logout and quit the desktop app

-- If you do logout/quit the sync stops and the local files and folders are removed (image 1 shows when I quit/logout & image 2 shows when app is on and syncing).
-But, whenever you come back login/open our app the sync needs to start all over again, with large a large quantity and size files then this can take time
+- If you do logout and quit the desktop app then the sync stops and all of the local files and folders are removed (image 1 shows when user is logged out and the desktop app was quit, image 2 shows when user is logged in and the desktop app is syncing).
+But, whenever you come back, login, and open the desktop app the sync needs to start all over again, and if you have a large number of files and/or the file sizes are large then the synchronization can take time

-- When having multiple editors on files that are frequently access it's best to use the OpenIn feature through Team Files or on Team pages.
+- When having multiple editors on files that are frequently accessed it is best to use the OpenIn feature through Team Files or on Team pages.
 The advantage here is if another user tries to open that same file they will receive a message saying that the file is already being edited and is therefore currently locked.

 - If a user has already closed a file but another user continues to see that locked file message then the original user just needs to go in, open the file through the OpenIn feature, choose edit anyway, do not make any edits, and save and close it to release the lock on the file.
 Here is a help article about how to resolve a locked file https://www.samepage.io/help/articles/troubleshooting/getting-file-locked-message